 League of Legends is currently suffering from weird experience gains in the jungle as Riot attempted to shift more focus on lanes and less match control from the junglers.
-However, the initial changes proved to be questionable at best since a player with four kills, more monster kills and a solo dragon ended up with less experience than an opponent with three deaths, no dragons and fewer minions and monsters under their belt.
+However, the initial changes proved to be questionable at best since a player with four kills, more monster kills and a solo dragon than an opponent with three deaths, no dragons and fewer minions and monsters under their belt.

 The funny part is that the statement came a few days after the silly situation from the first paragraph and at the time of writing it sounded like Riot would double down on that strategy.
 A jungler that is performing worse overall will gain more experience than one that benefits their team which looks like an odd design decision.
 It is essentially promoting worse performance.